-Situation update as of 14 February 2014
+Situation update as of 21 April 2014

-Map below shows the total number of cases of human infection with avian influenza A(H7N9) virus by provinces/municipality/SAR in China during the reporting period 7 to 14 February 2014:
+Map below shows the total number of cases of human infection with avian influenza A(H7N9) virus by provinces/municipality/SAR in China during the reporting period 11 April to 18 April 2014.

 WHO does not advise special screening at points of entry with regard to this event, nor does it recommend any travel restrictions be applied.
 WHO continues to work closely with national authorities and technical partners to gain a better understanding of this disease in humans and will continue to provide updated information as the situation evolves.